 While there used to be a Starbucks in Sausalito, it was closed following a building fire in the summer of 2018.
 At this point, it’s uncertain whether Starbucks will come back into the premises in Downtown Sausalito (near the corner of Bridgeway and Princess Street) once the restoration is complete.

-If you really need Starbucks while visiting Sausalito, the nearest one is in Marin City at the Marin Gateway Shopping Center.
+If you really need Starbucks while visiting Sausalito, there are two in Marin City at the Marin Gateway Shopping Center – one is a freestanding coffee shop and the other is located in the Target.

 Have questions about where to enjoy a cup of coffee in Sausalito?
 Let us know in the comments!